 Making a list of Iran top cities is, for this reason, a rather tricky piece of work!
 Using previous Tourists’ experiences and reviews, Iran’s cultural and natural sites, and each city’s unique historical treasures; this list was made and brought forward (in no specific order).

-Tehran city tour is most definitely among Iran top cities any tourist can plan for.
+As you will find on our Tehran travel guide, Tehran is most definitely among Iran top cities any tourist can plan for.
 The capital’s modern streets and eccentric night cafes roamed by the stylish youth are beautifully in contrast with its old streets and traditional bazaars, lost in time and memory even by the residents of this city.
 With that in mind, let us take a look at Tehran’s mysteries from two different aspects.

 Isfahan, similar to many other cities in Iran, is a city of ancient and rich culture.
 This city is called Nesf-e Jahan (meaning half of the world) for its beautifully undiminished collection of paintings, artifacts, monuments, and architectural remnants from the Safavid era.